mdsol/clojure-mauth-client/README.md

 Version 2.0.4 update -
 With this version we have added support to validate mauth requests with v2 version and validating mcc-time and mcc-authentication headers.

+Version 2.0.5 update -
+With this version we have removed dependency of extra header "mauth-version" that we needed to validate mauth requests with v2 version.
+No need to send this extra header to validate v2 version requests.

 ## Contributing/ Tests
 Tests can be run using `lein test`.